halasadi/MAPS/README.md

 ```
 ## parameter configuration

-Almost all the parameters are the same as in eems.
+As mentioned above, the parameters in MAPs are nearly identical.
 The differences are

 * `genomeSize` (optional defaults to 3000cM)